Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 09-13-22.md

 We can apply `wait()` on a `exec()` child (see slides for 9/13/22) and the parent will **wait** for the `exec`ed program to finish.

-## Using `exec`
+## Using `exec` and its Programming Paradigms
-1. Use one source ode that includes the code for each process
+1. Use one source code that includes the code for each process (parent & child)

 ```c
 int main(...){